subfuzion/fargate-chat/README.md

 Most of this can be deleted by deleting the stack in the cloudformation console.
 However you'll need to manually pull down the service discovery component as we built this by hand.

 First lets delete the service from in the ECS console.
-Find ther redis master service in your cluster and select it then hit delete:
+Find ther redis lead service in your cluster and select it then hit delete:

 ![find the service](./img/delete-service.png)